gchq/gaffer-docker/README.md

 What you have here, is Docker containers for Gaffer.
 This is a small instance and is really only useful only development / trial purposes.
 But containerising allows a quick way to find out what Gaffer is like and develop against the interfaces.
-To run Gaffer, you need:
+To run Gaffer, you need four
+components:
 - Wildfly, hosting the Gaffer REST API and UI.
 - Accumulo, hosting the Gaffer extensions.
 - Zookeeper, which is used by Accumulo.
 - Hadoop, which is used by Accumulo.

+I have these components available as the four containers:
+- cybermaggedon/wildfly-gaffer
+- cybermaggedon/accumulo-gaffer
+- cybermaggedon/zookeeper
+- cybermaggedon/hadoop

 The code here:
 - Compiles Gaffer from source in a build container, and extracts a set of